Lee Matthews (footballer): Career

 Matthews began his career with Leeds United in February 1996, and was part of the same generation of youth team players as Paul Robinson, Jonathan Woodgate, Alan Smith and others.
 He made three substitute appearances for Leeds in the Premier League in early 1998.
 His debut came in a 2–0 win over Crystal Palace at Selhurst Park on 31 January, as he replaced Jimmy Floyd Hasselbaink on 86 minutes.
 He made his Elland Road debut in a 1–0 defeat to Southampton on 28 February, replacing Alan Maybury again on 86 minutes.
 Four days later, he replaced Rod Wallace with one minute to go of a 1–0 victory over Tottenham Hotspur.

 In late September 1998 he joined Notts County of the Second Division on a one-month loan deal.
 Playing competently, though not spectacularly, he returned to Elland Road after five appearances.
 Because of an injury, he had to wait until the end of March 2000 to see first-team action again, joining promotion chasing Gillingham on an end-of-season loan.
 He played five games, having a minimal impact in seeing the "Gills" reach the play-off final.

 On 15 March, he joined Bristol City on loan after coming off the bench the next day to score against Millwall in a 2–1 win at Ashton Gate, he was signed permanently for £100,000 (initially £70,000, with a maximum bonus of £35,000 dependent on appearances) on 20 March.
 Three days later he did the same thing in a 3–1 win at Reading, his goal coming three minutes after coming onto the pitch.
+He was a back-up to first-choice pairing Lee Peacock and Tony Thorpe.
 A semi-regular in 2001–02, he scored just five goals, though Two of these came in a Bristol derby game on 9 January, City celebrating a 3–0 home win in the Football League Trophy.
 He also scored in City's Severnside derby victory over Cardiff City.
 However, he missed many games that season due to injury, including an ankle injury which required surgery.
 In April 2002 he was transfer listed by manager Danny Wilson, along with Mickey Bell, Mark Lever, Steve Jones and Simon Clist.